SECRET YEATS AND THE IGNORED ARCANA

 YEATS AND GOD

 There are two deity asteroids Theotes (Godhead) which is more like Trinity and there is Bhagwat which is in effect Lord as in Bhagwat Gita (Song of the Lord).
-Both of these are notably afflicted for Yeats’.
-Bhagwat at 25 Virgo is in affliction square both to Jupiter, the planet of religion (and some of us would say the Bethlehem Star) at 24 Sagittarius and Yeats’ natal sun at 22 Gemini while Theotes at 28 is in square to Uranus at 29 Gemini.
+Both of these are notably afflicted for Yeats.
+Bhagwat at 25 Virgo is in affliction square both to Jupiter, the planet of religion (and some of us would say the Bethlehem Star), at 24 Sagittarius and Yeats’ natal sun at 22 Gemini while Theotes at 28 makes square to Uranus at 29 Gemini.
 This suggests more than enough tension and oddity in the outlook.
 If there is a planet of God as biblically understood it is unquestionably Pluto.
-Since this planet can symbolize both creation and destruction, and on the human plane obsession and hatred, its inharmonious conjunction with Yeats’ Venus belongs with lines like, “Hatred of the soul can bring the soul to God”.
+Since this planet can symbolize both creation and destruction and on the human plane obsession and hatred, its inharmonious conjunction with Yeats’ Venus belongs with lines like, “Hatred of the soul can bring the soul to God”.
 Except that it never especially did so for Yeats himself for whom God is at best a symbol of the All that embraces Good and Evil (hence Yeats’ name in magic circles).
-God is not any creator or end for Yeats, who in typical Gemini fashion prefers journey to arrival, and who can thus feel free to describe God in many ways, none definitive, unless possibly as “The Great Mind”, but including if need be as demonic energy.
-At this point we come across the real problem, the real question regarding Yeats’ beliefs and identity.
+God is not any creator or end for Yeats.
+In typical Gemini fashion he prefers journey to arrival, and can thus feel free to describe God in many ways, none definitive, unless possibly as “The Great Mind” – but including if need be as demonic energy.
+At this point we come across the real problem, the vital question regarding Yeats’ beliefs and identity.
 Was he, as Crowley would have it, a Satanist?
 Was Yeats himself merely bragging when he told the artist Beardsley that he had been much taken up with and studied what he called “diabolism” in certain occult circles in Paris?
 (R.M.Foster.
 W B Yeats, A Life, p, 158).

 YEATS AND THE DEVIL